Women peacemakers born today

 1939 Mary B. Anderson born Kentucky.
 American economist, specializing in international aid; peace researcher.
 Founded Local Capacities for Peace Project, 1995.
 Published Do No Harm: How Aid Can Support Peace—Or War, 1997.

-1941 Rosario Green born Mexico City.
+1941 Rosario Green born Mexico City, Mexico.
 Economist; professor; politician.
 UN Assistant Secretary General for Political Affairs, 1994.
 First woman Secretary of Foreign Affairs, 1998-2000.
 Served as Mexican Ambassador to East Germany and Argentina.

 1950 Smaranda Enache born Târgu Mureş, Romania.
 Romanian peace activist and human rights advocate; journalist; diplomat.
 Peacemaker in Balkans; president of Liga Pro Europa.